ERL Smart Cities Robotics Challenge (SciRoc Challenge)

 The European Robotics League will reach our everyday lives with its new tournament called SciRoc Challenge (or the ERL Smart Cities Robotics Challenge).

-The first ERL Smart Cities event offers companies as well as researchers a unique opportunity to demonstrate their systems and technology to a wide public audience in a realistic and believable context, and will foster an informed, factbased communication about robotics and its societal implications with public stakeholders and the media.
+The first ERL Smart Cities event offered companies as well as researchers the unique opportunity to demonstrate their systems and technology to a wide public audience in a realistic and believable context, and fostered an informed, factbased communication about robotics and its societal implications with public stakeholders and the media.
 The synergy between smart robots and smart cities adds value to both, and showcases the technologies which will shape our living spaces in the near future.

-The first SciRoc Challenge will be held in Milton Keynes, UK, from the 16th to the 22nd of September 2019.
+The first SciRoc Challenge was held in Milton Keynes, UK, from the 16th to the 22nd of September 2019.
 The next SciRoc Challenge will be held in 2021, more details to follow.

 For more details on the competition visit http://www.sciroc.eu